Two of the league's most penalized teams are set to meet at Xcel Energy Center on Sunday, as the Minnesota Wild (9-9-2) ...

 The 2019-20 season was the Coyotes return to the playoffs with a 33-29-8 record that saw them finish fifth in the Pacific Division.
 Arizona beat the Predators 3-1 in the Qualifying round of the playoffs before they were defeated 4-1 by the Colorado Avalanche in the First Round of the playoffs.

-If you are a fan of the Arizona Coyotes, then you know that the only thing that matters right now is how they are expected to perform in the 2021 season.
-Do the Arizona Coyotes have the star power to make it all the way to the playoffs and finals in 2021?
-Have a read on below at SportsTips expert picks & preview on the Arizona Coyotes.
+If you are a fan of the Arizona Coyotes, then you know that the only thing that matters right now is how they are expected to perform in the 2022-23 season.
+Do the Arizona Coyotes have the star power to make it all the way to the playoffs and win the Stanley Cup in 2023?

 Still got some burning questions about the Arizona Coyotes?
 Well, we have answered some of the most common questions people have, hopefully, you will find the answer you are looking for below!